 I fly from North Carolina to Orlando two to three times each year to visit Walt Disney World, and I almost never pay for airfare on Southwest.

-In this post, I’ll show you how to earn and redeem points so you can visit your favorite destination more often.
+In this post, I’ll show you how to earn tons of Southwest points and how to use them to visit your favorite destination more often!